10-1-pursuit/guide-deployment/render-express-postgres/README.md

 - `DATABASE_URL` : use the value for `Internal Database URL`

 ![Add key values for environmental variables for server app](./assets/add-environmental-variables-to-app.png)

+You will have to go back to your db/dbConfig.js file and add `password: process.env.PG_PASSWORD` to your connection object (cn)

 Then save changes.
 You must wait a few minutes for the changes to take effect.